oreanroy/learn_modules/lpyHardway/README.md

 	the old mro is based on DLR deep first from, left to right.
 The new mro is based on c3serialization algorithm

+### Metaclass
+	The class are factories for objects.. well well meta class are factories for classes yeah they shell out class

 ### functions as first class objects

 	Everything in python is an object, including functiions. hence function 	can